-Wyoming law generally provides for mandatory indemnification of a director or officer who was wholly successful, on the merits or otherwise, in the defense of any proceeding to which he or she was a party because he or she was a director and/or officer against reasonable expenses incurred by him in connection with the proceeding.
-Wyoming law also generally provides that a corporation may voluntarily indemnify a director or officer acting in an official capacity on behalf of the corporation if such a person acted in good faith, received no improper personal benefit, acted in a manner the person reasonably believed to be in, or not opposed to, the best interests of the corporation and, in the case of a criminal proceeding, had no reasonable cause to believe that the conduct was unlawful.
+Wyoming law generally provides for mandatory indemnification of a director or officer who was wholly successful, on the merits or otherwise, in the defense of any proceeding to which he or she was a party because he or she was a director and/or officer against reasonable expenses incurred by him or her in connection with the proceeding.
+Wyoming law also generally provides that a corporation may voluntarily indemnify a director or officer acting in an official capacity on behalf of the corporation if such person acted in good faith, received no improper personal benefit, acted in a manner the person reasonably believed to be in, or not opposed to, the best interests of the corporation and, in the case of a criminal proceeding, had no reasonable cause to believe that the conduct was unlawful.

 Delaware law permits a corporation to indemnify officers, directors, employees or agents and expressly provides that such indemnification shall not be deemed exclusive of any indemnification right provided under any bylaw, vote of shareholders or disinterested directors or otherwise.
 Delaware law permits indemnification against expenses and certain other liabilities arising out of legal actions brought or threatened against parties entitled to indemnity for their conduct on behalf of the corporation, provided that each such person acted in good faith and in a manner such person reasonably believed was in or not opposed to the best interests of the corporation.
 Indemnification is available in a criminal action only if the person seeking indemnity had no reasonable cause to believe that the person's conduct was unlawful.
-Delaware law does not allow indemnification (including stockholder derivative suits) as to which such director shall have been adjudged to be liable to the corporation unless indemnification of BioSante Delaware provides for indemnification to the full extent permitted by Delaware law.
+Delaware law does not allow indemnification for directors in the case of an action by or in the right of the corporation (including stockholder derivative suits) as to which such director shall have been adjudged to be liable to the corporation unless indemnification (limited to expenses) is ordered by a court.
+The certificate of incorporation of BioSante Delaware provides for indemnification to the full extent permitted by Delaware law.